A Framework for Real-Time Volcano-Seismic Event Recognition Based on Multi-Station Seismograms and Semantic Segmentation Models: Proposed Framework

 \subsection{Semantic segmentation of multi-channel signals}

-Semantic segmentation is a computer vision task where each pixel in an image is classified into predefined classes.
-Early methods relied on handcrafted features and traditional image processing techniques like thresholding or clustering, but with limited ability to capture complex patterns.
+Semantic segmentation is a computer vision task that assigns a class label to each pixel in an image.
+Early approaches relied on handcrafted features and traditional image processing techniques like thresholding and clustering, but these methods were limited in capturing complex patterns.
 The introduction of deep learning, particularly convolutional neural networks (CNNs), revolutionized this field.
-A major milestone in this area was the Fully Convolutional Network (FCN) \cite{2017shelhamer}, which allowed for pixel-wise classification using CNNs.
-This was followed by models like U-Net \cite{2015ronnenberg}, which introduced skip connections to improve accuracy and has led to the development of many models that built upon this approach.
-The latest development in this area has been around the attention mechanism and the use of Visual Transformers \cite{2020Dosovitskiy} to better model global dependencies, although being more computationally and data-wise expensive.
+A major breakthrough was the Fully Convolutional Network (FCN) \cite{2017shelhamer}, which enabled pixel-wise classification using CNNs.
+This paved the way for models like U-Net \cite{2015ronnenberg}, which introduced skip connections to improve accuracy and inspired numerous variations.
+More recently, attention mechanisms and Visual Transformers \cite{2020Dosovitskiy} have emerged to model global dependencies more effectively, albeit with increased computational and data requirements.

-To leverage Semantic Segmentation Models, we convert multi-channel 1D seismograms of each event into a 2D image, and subsequently map the segmented results back to 1D to indicate the beginning and end of the detected events, together with its predicted class.
-We refer to these processes as \emph{Folding} and \emph{Unfolding}.

-As illustrated in Figure \ref{fig:method_0_diagram}, event recognition is performed over a $W$ samples, 8-channel 1D signal.
-This signal undergoes the \emph{Folding} process, transforming the 1D data into a square image representation.
-The resulting image is then passed through an image segmentation model, which outputs a prediction mask for each seismic event class.
-Afterwards, the predicted masks are \emph{Unfolded}, converting the 2D segmentation back into 1D, thus providing both the event detection (when it occurs) and its classification.
-Segmentation discriminates six classes: the five seismic classes: VT, LP, TR, AV and IC; and the Background Noise class (BG).